hashicorp/terraform-provider-aws/website/docs/r/ec2_transit_gateway.html.markdown

 * `amazon_side_asn` - (Optional) Private Autonomous System Number (ASN) for the Amazon side of a BGP session.
 The range is `64512` to `65534` for 16-bit ASNs and `4200000000` to `4294967294` for 32-bit ASNs.
 Default value: `64512`.
 * `auto_accept_shared_attachments` - (Optional) Whether resource attachment requests are automatically accepted.
 Valid values: `disable`, `enable`.
 Default value: `disable`.
-* `cidr_blocks` - (Optional) The list of associated CIDR blocks.
-It can contain up to 1 IPv4 CIDR block of size up to /24 and up to one IPv6 CIDR block of size up to /64.
-The IPv4 block must not be from range 169.254.0.0/16
 * `default_route_table_association` - (Optional) Whether resource attachments are automatically associated with the default association route table.
 Valid values: `disable`, `enable`.
 Default value: `enable`.
 * `default_route_table_propagation` - (Optional) Whether resource attachments automatically propagate routes to the default propagation route table.
 Valid values: `disable`, `enable`.
 Default value: `enable`.
 * `description` - (Optional) Description of the EC2 Transit Gateway.
 * `dns_support` - (Optional) Whether DNS support is enabled.
 Valid values: `disable`, `enable`.
 Default value: `enable`.
 * `tags` - (Optional) Key-value tags for the EC2 Transit Gateway.
 If configured with a provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `transit_gateway_cidr_blocks` - (Optional) The list of associated CIDR blocks.
+It can contain up to 1 IPv4 CIDR block of size up to /24 and up to one IPv6 CIDR block of size up to /64.
+The IPv4 block must not be from range 169.254.0.0/16.
 * `vpn_ecmp_support` - (Optional) Whether VPN Equal Cost Multipath Protocol support is enabled.
 Valid values: `disable`, `enable`.
 Default value: `enable`.

 ## Attributes Reference